fardream/go-aptos/README.md

 ## Quick Tour

-The code stems from the [axu dex](https://aux.exchange), where we look for a lightweight golang library to interact with the chain.
-There is no full-fledged support for BCS yet.
+The code stems from the [aux dex](https://aux.exchange), where we look for a lightweight golang library to interact with the chain.
+BCS support is provided in [go-bcs](https://pkg.go.dev/github.com/fardream/go-bcs/bcs)

 Aptos right now only supports rest api, without a websocket or streaming api.